singhkpratham/geocompr/02-spatial-data.md

 <!-- , particularly sections 2.3 and 2.5, for details on R installation and set-up. -->
 <!-- [set-up](https://csgillespie.github.io/efficientR/set-up.html). -->
 learning the basics of the language with reference to resources such as @grolemund_r_2016 or [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r) before proceeding.
-Organize your work (e.g. with RStudio projects) and give scripts sensible names such as `chapter-02.R` to document the code you write as you learn.
+Organize your work (e.g., with RStudio projects) and give scripts sensible names such as `chapter-02.R` to document the code you write as you learn.
 <!-- '[project](https://csgillespie.github.io/efficientR/set-up.html#project-management)' called `geocomp-learning`. -->
 <!--     Creating new script for each chapter or section of interest will help consolidate and extend the skills learned. -->
 <!--     The code you type to help learn the content of this chapter could be placed in a file called `chapter-02.R`, for example. -->